asifmcanitjsr2016/PDFComparison/README.md

 # PDFComparison
-choose two pdf files and comare it to show the differences
+choose two pdf files and comare it to show the differences between them.